NeuripsCreativityWorkshop/2022/index.md

 ## Accepted Artworks

 This year we accepted 26 artworks to the gallery from a total of 43 artwork submissions, resulting in a 60.4% acceptance rate.
 Five exceptional artworks were awarded a spotlight, where they had the option to speak 5-7 min about the artwork during the workshop.
-All artworks were also shown in the form of [this art show video](https://youtu.be/OCJbEypgjWo).
+All artworks were also shown in the form of [this art show video](https://youtu.be/PNMkyIPCPJw).

 Special thanks to the artwork jury: Beverley-Claire Okogwu (CMU); Eunsu Kang (CMU); Evan Casey (Cadmium); Lia Coleman (CMU); Moisés Horta Valenzuela (moiseshorta.audio); Nao Tokui (Keio); Terence Broad (University of the Arts London).

-{% include youtubeplayer.html id='OCJbEypgjWo' %}
+{% include youtubeplayer.html id='PNMkyIPCPJw' %}

 ### Spotlights